If you want to run a remote team successfully, you have to make sure you address all of the small challenges that come with a virtual workplace.

 12. Use Simple Words

 Having people from around the world also often results in language issues.
-Only because someone is fluent in English doesn’t mean he or she also understands every single technical term.
+Just because someone is fluent in English doesn’t mean he or she also understands every single technical term.

-Moreover, some terms have several meanings which makes a translation harder and can cause misunderstandings.
+Moreover, some terms have several meanings which make translation harder and can cause misunderstandings.
 Try to use simple words and explain certain tasks or situations in detail to avoid any issues.

 13. Manage Projects Professionally